What Are Fleas?

 Fleas are wingless, reddish-brown in color, and have strong back legs that they use to jump 150 times their height.
 Their narrow bodies, along with their powerful back legs, allow them to move through the fur of their host quickly.
 They also have specialized piercing mouthparts they use to hold onto their victims while feeding on their blood.

 Fleas are ectoparasites – meaning they live and feed on the outside of their host.
 Their only source of food is the blood of warm-blooded animals like cats, dogs, rodents, wild animals, and sometimes people.
 The most common flea in the Dallas area is the cat flea.
 These tiny parasites are the size of a speck of dirt; despite their small size, they are difficult to squish because of their hard bodies.

 Are fleas dangerous?

 Fleas are also intermediate hosts for parasitic tapeworms and are capable of transmitting them to both people and animals.
-Another serious concern with fleas are their bites and reactions to those bites.
+Another serious concern with fleas is their bites and reactions to those bites.
 A flea bite usually results in a small red spot encircled by a reddish halo.
 People and animals allergic to flea saliva develop flea allergy dermatitis which causes an intense need to itch, the constant itching can lead to secondary infections.

 Though a minimal concern in the United States, fleas are responsible for carrying and transmitting diseases to people.
 Also, pets and animals that are severely infested with fleas may develop anemia which can make them weak and ill.